 Damaledo (2014) found that East Timorese people who were moved to Indonesian West Timor were classified as refugees, ex-refugees then new citizens.
 The latter was used by West Timorese people to refer to East Timorese people that had chosen to stay in West Timor.
-It resulted in East Timorese people becoming marginalized and experiencing difficulties accessing potential resources (Damaledo, 2014).
+It resulted in East Timorese people becoming vulnerable and experiencing difficulties accessing potential resources (Damaledo, 2014).

-People who live in post conflict areas are marginalized more generally, especially women (Kent, 2014).
-Kent also notes that women are marginalized in participation in political and public life.
+People who live in post conflict areas are vulnerable more generally, especially women (Kent, 2014).
 Post-conflict East Timor also saw a reinforcement of patriarchal norms where women returned to traditional roles as wives, mothers or widows.